interactive-cookbook/recipe-generation-model/README.md

 `python training.py --config [path_to_config_file] > path/log_file.txt`

 **Note**: the transformer Trainer.train() function by default uses all availabel gpu nodes if "no_cuda": false is set.
 In order to restrict training to a single gpu run e.g. `CUDA_VISIBLE_DEVICES="3", python training.py --config [path_to_config_file]`

+**Using comet.ml**<br>
+To track the training process with [comet.ml](https://www.comet.com/kastein#projects) uncomment lines 61-64 and line 130 in training.py and add your api key to line 61.

 ## Run prediction